TwilightWingsStudio/SSE-Legacy/README.md

 To build Serious Engine 1, you'll need Visual Studio 2013 or 2015, Professional or Community edition ( https://www.visualstudio.com/post-download-vs?sku=community ).

-Do not use spaces in the path to the solution.
+Do not use spaces, cyrillic letters or special symbols such as ()+/[]' in the path to the solution.
+If you use described before symbols you will have building errors because Visual Studio can not correctly operate with these symbols.
+But you can use dash - and underscore _ symbols!

 Once you've installed Visual Studio and (optionally) DirectX8 SDK, you can build the engine solution (`/Sources/All.sln`).
 Press F7 or Build -> Build solution.
 The libraries and executables will be put into `\Bin\` directory (or `\Bin\Debug\` if you are using the Debug configuration).